stonemjs/docs/src/docs/essentials/event-handler.md

 ---

 The **Event handler** is the core execution unit of every Stone.js application.
-It represents the precise moment when the domain finally meets the context — when your logic responds to a real-world intention.
+It represents the precise moment when the domain finally meets the context, when your logic responds to a real-world intention.

 In Stone.js, **all external interactions**—HTTP requests, CLI commands, WebSocket messages, MQTT events—are normalized as a single type: the [`IncomingEvent`](./incoming-event).
 And there's exactly **one** way to handle an incoming event: the **event handler**.